Laboratory of Extraterrestrial Ocean Systems (LEOS)

 Scientific Instruments:

-Dr. Qu Yuangao graduated his Bachelor's degree in Geology from China University of Geosciences, along with a double Bachelor's degree in Bioscience from Wuhan University.
-He pursued a Master’s degree in Marine Geosciences at the University of Bremen, Germany, and completed his Doctoral degree at the University of Bergen, Norway.
+Dr. Qu Yuangao graduated his Bachelor's degree in geology from China University of Geosciences, along with a double Bachelor's degree in bioscience from Wuhan University.
+He obtained a Master’s degree in marine geosciences at the University of Bremen, Germany, and completed his Doctoral degree at the University of Bergen, Norway.
 Following his Ph.D., he conducted postdoctoral research at the Center for Geobiology in Norway and the Swedish Museum of Natural History.

 In 2017, Dr. Qu joined the Institute of Deep-sea Science and Engineering at the Chinese Academy of Sciences.
-He specializes in micro-area in-situ spectral and mass spectrometry analysis techniques.
+He specializes in micro- and in-situ spectral and mass spectroscopic analysis techniques.
 His research primarily focuses on early Earth and the potential traces of extraterrestrial life, contributing to the development of extraterrestrial ocean science.
-Dr. Qu has led projects funded by the National Natural Science Foundation of China and the National Key Research and Development Program.
-He has published papers in prestigious journals, including Nature Communications, Geochimica et Cosmochimica Acta, and Applied Surface Science, along with several first-authored publications in Geology, Precambrian Research, Geobiology, Astrobiology, and Facies.
-In recognition of his contributions, he was honored as a "Leading Talent" in Hainan Province in 2019.

 Research Interests: